top of page

 I never believed him.

 But he was right.
-It wasn’t the absence of pain he meant; rather, the hold of pain over one.
-I’ve always been a cheerful person; my greatest weakness was laughing too much.
-But beyond that, I held on to my stories.
-Stories that were too old to carry into my future.
+It wasn’t the absence of pain he meant, but the hold pain has over a person.
+I’ve always been a cheerful girl; my greatest weakness was laughing too much.
+Yet beyond that, I clung to my stories, stories that were too old to carry into my future.

 They no longer existed, and I was free.